When Music Worlds Collide: Background

 Jonathan Hay has been described as a "public relations maven" and is best known for his work with Rihanna.
 Mike Smith owns a record label, SMH Records and is a celebrity judge on the TV show One Shot with Sway Calloway and DJ Khaled.
-King Tech is known for being a co-host on The Wake Up Show on Sirius XM Shade 45.
+King Tech is known for being a co-host on The Wake Up Show on SiriusXM Shade 45.
 Together, Hay, Smith and Tech created When Music Worlds Collide.
 Released in May 2015, one of the focuses of the album release has been the "Tidal vs. Spotify challenge".
 DJ Envy's website reported that Hay said, "This album for us is about Spotify vs. Tidal, a streaming battle only.
 We did this release completely grassroots and independent."

 "We reached out to both Spotify and Tidal to participate in this challenge.
 We weren't expecting either to contact us back," Jonathan Hay told Billboard.
 "So I was surprised when Roc Nation contacted me about the criteria for our challenge.
 I explained our concept, and asked them to listen to our album.
 We got great feedback from them about the album, and then they featured it on their homepage under New Releases -- which is staggering.
 Jay Z has put it out there that Tidal is about helping independent artists.
 We can say firsthand that's true."

 Mike Smith was quoted as saying to Billboard, "Tidal makes an extra effort to promote new and independent artists.
 They definitely have a leg up on this over Spotify.
 Jay Z said this would be a priority, and based on our experience, it is."
 Smith also agreed the sound quality in the pricier version of Tidal was superior to Spotify.
 "I compared [Tidal] to my computer file of one of our songs and the quality was insane.
 Streaming through Tidal sonically has really come of age."